Emergency Medicine Clerkship Syllabus

 - Patient management skills

-- Any remedial requirements must be completed to the satisfaction of the course director.
+- Any remedial requirements given during the course must be completed to the satisfaction of the course director.

-- This grade will be issued at the completion of the clerkship if the course requirements have not been met due to mitigating circumstances.
-Once the requirements have been met the grade will be changed to PASS.
+- This grade will be issued at the completion of the clerkship if the course requirements have not been met due to mitigating circumstances or failing the final exam on the initial attempt.
+Once the requirements have been met and/or the exam has been passed on the second attempt, the grade will be changed to PASS.

 Documentation is an important part of clinical practice.
 We require you to turn in one completed chart for Dr. Parsa to review during the first 2 weeks of the clerkship.
 This should be your own documentation (not part of the permanent medical record).
 It should be submitted in a standard typewritten format and should be sent by email as an attached file (Word document preferred) to Christy and Dr. Parsa.
 It should include the following mandatory items: